GSA/challenges-and-prizes/_challenges/1088-ecotox-challenge.md

 </tr>
 <tr>
 <td width="72%">
-<p><strong>Accuracy: </strong>Accuracy will be determined by evaluating 1) the percent concordance between fold-change values determined by Solver data compared to the fold-change values determined by pre-qualification.
+<p>&middot;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <strong>Accuracy</strong>: Accuracy will be determined by evaluating 1) the percent concordance between fold-change values determined by Solver data compared to the fold-change values determined by pre-qualification.
 Results to determine the total score between 0-5.</p>
 </td>
 <td width="15%">
 <p>0 to 5</p>